 Gift Guide for 2-Year-Olds Under $50

 Dump Truck – Miles has a dump truck I got him this spring and it’s HANDS DOWN his favorite toy and HANDS DOWN the favorite toy of any friend that comes to visit.
 So much so, that it’s already starting to break.
 I love this one because it’s more durable.
+We also have this John Deere one which is a big winner, too.

 Play Sink – We have one of these from our Lovevery Play Kits (mentioned below) and it’s endless fun.
 Kids just love sinks.
 There’s a well that holds the water so they can turn it on and off.
 Personally, I prefer the Lovevery one because it doesn’t come with all the “extra” plastic food.
 But, either way, a play sink is a winner.